Frequently Asked Questions

 Are your bands easy to snap?

-The anti-snap sleeve helps prevents snapping by limiting the max length a band can stretch, therefore eliminating overstretch in most cases which is the biggest cause of breakages.
+The anti-snap sleeve helps prevents snapping by limiting the max length a band can stretch, therefore helping to eliminating overstretch in many cases, which is the biggest cause of breakages.
 If a band does snap within the sleeve it will be replaced anyway under the terms of the Anti-Snap warranty, so you don't have to worry about it.
 No bands in the world today are snap proof because everything has a breaking point.
-There is not and never will be any such thing as snap-proof rubber.
+There is not and never will be any such thing as snap-proof rubber bands.

 I have noticed some wear marks / scratches / etc on my band or component after use, can I have a new one?